cboulanger/excite-docker/README.md

 # EXcite-Docker: Tool for the annotation of training material for ML-based reference extraction and segmentation

+> Note: This repository is no longer maintained.
+Current work has shifted to https://github.com/cboulanger/anystyle-workflow

 This is a docker image that provides a web application to produce training material for two ML-based reference extraction & segmentation engines: